pablojimeno/code-rails/chapter_11_rails_resource_generator_with_comments/refactor_comments.md

 ## REFACTOR: Comments

-Actually, don't refactor just yet.
-The client just called in some additional requirements.
-"Just a quick thing," they said, "wouldn't it be faster for a commenter to fill in those name & url fields if they could use their Twitter accounts to sign up?"

 "Like, one-click authorization," you suggest helpfully.

 "That'd be so cool!
 Thanks," they say.
 It's nice to be appreciated.